AriFordsham/GHCWiki/gitlab/issues.md

    * if the bug looks to be an appropriate task for a newcomer, apply ~newcomer
    * if any of the [miscellaneous labels](gitlab/labels#miscellaneous) are appropriate, apply them

+1. Apply the appropriate **priority label** for the issue's severity.
+Recall that GHC uses a three-level priority scale:

+   * if the user's program crashes (~"runtime crash") or results in incorrect evaluation (~"incorrect runtime result"), the issue is ~"P::highest"
+   * if the issue not a crash or incorrect result and is unlikely to affect a large number of users, set to priority ~"P::low" or "~P::lowest"

 1. Check that the ticket includes **sufficient detail** to be reproducible.
 If something is missing then kindly the reporter for clarification and apply the ~"info needed" label (don't forget to remove this when the reporter responds).

-1. Set the **weight** field appropriately for the issue's severity.
-Recall that GHC uses a 10-point weight scale:

-   * if the user's program crashes (~"runtime crash") or results in incorrect evaluation (~"incorrect runtime result"), set weight to 7 or higher
-   * if the issue not a crash or incorrect result and is unlikely to affect a large number of users, set weight to 3 or lower.

 1. Set the **milestone** field appropriately: